helloflask/bootstrap-flask/docs/macros.rst

     :param hiddens: If ``True``, render errors of hidden fields as well.
 If ``'only'``, render *only* these.

+.. tip:: See :ref:`button_customizatoin` to learn how to customize form buttons.

 render_form_row()
 ------------------

-Render a row of a grid form
+Render a row of a grid form.

 Example
 ~~~~~~~~